-If you’re on the hunt for an indoor bike trainer (often known as a stationary bike stand), my tips and reviews of many of the industry’s leading brands and models should make things a whole lot clearer for you.
+If you’re on the hunt for an indoor bike trainer (often known as a stationary bike stand or even turbo trainer), my tips and reviews of many of the industry’s leading brands and models should make things a whole lot clearer for you.

 I’m a semi-serious cyclist myself, and have purchased a number of bikes AND indoor bike stands over the years (don’t ask my wife how much I’ve spent over the last couple of years!).
 The indoor trainers really help my training schedule during those cold, winter months when it’s almost impossible to get out on the road.